 College is a good investment.
 Yes, still.
 But, as this graph sent in by Deeb shows, entry level wages for college graduate, controlled for inflation, have shown quite a bit of variance over the last 30 years.
 Starting salaries are consequential.
 For many jobs raises are calculated as a proportion of your existing salary, such that starting salaries have cumulative effects over the lifetime.

-Today’s college graduates, according to the Economic Policy Institute, will have an average starting salary of $1.00 less than ten years ago:Lisa Wade is a professor of sociology at Occidental College.
+Today’s college graduates, according to the Economic Policy Institute, will have an average starting salary of $1.00 less than ten years ago:Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.